gulucaptain/DynamiCtrl/README.md

 ```
 @article{zhao2025dynamictrl,
       title={DynamiCtrl: Rethinking the Basic Structure and the Role of Text for High-quality Human Image Animation},
-      author={Haoyu Zhao and Zhongang Qi and Cong Wang and Qingping Zheng and Guansong Lu and Fei Chen and Hang Xu and Zuxuan Wu},
+      author={Haoyu, Zhao and Zhongang, Qi and Cong, Wang and Qingping, Zheng and Guansong, Lu and Fei, Chen and Hang, Xu and Zuxuan, Wu},
       year={2025},
-      journal={arXiv:xxxx.xxxxx},
+      journal={arXiv:2503.21246},
 }
 ```